 The Locals on the Ha Giang Loop Drive Like Psychos

 Remember that although you may not be familiar with these roads, there are locals who drive them every single day.
 Often times they are going a million miles an hour around tight curves and while still on the cliffside.
 I distinctly remember on the way back to Ha Giang thinking I was going to die.
 We were turning around a tight curb and truck that wasn’t paying attention almost hit us.
 Thankfully, Daniel dodged it by pulling to the side of the road just in time, but that left our front wheel 4 inches away from the edge of the cliff.
 We were THAT close.
-We obviously made it through the Ha Giang Loop just fine, but this emphasizes the point that you should not do the Ha Giang Loop if you’re a beginner.
+We obviously made it through the Ha Giang Loop just fine, but this emphasizes the point that you should not do the Ha Giang Loop if you’re a beginner or without travel insurance.

 Have there been Deaths on the Ha Giang Loop?